feniljain/knowledge-base/editors/vim/vim_kb.md

     :changes – Show position of last 100 changes g; – Vim jumps to the last change you made g, – Vim jumps forward through the change list
+- Use Ctrl-t to jump back from a go-to-definition, jumplist get's polluted so using this is very helpful

 ## StatusLine: